bahadley/learning-akka/ch2/akkademy-db/README.md

 Various debug switches have been enabled in the `application.conf` file.

 Also note the use of ActorLogging mixin and LoggingReceive in `AkkademyDb.scala`.
-The latter is necessary for the logging of received messages.
+The latter is necessary for the logging of received messages with `DEBUG` logging.

 ***